-- 2. If prompted, enter the password for your account and then press the Return key. - 3.
+- 1. Open the JSS Database Utility. - 2.
+Enter the username and password for an administrator account to the server, and click OK. - 3.
 If the JSS Database Utility is unable to locate the MySQL binary, you are prompted to enter the path.
 Click Continue and enter the location of the binary. - 4.
-If the Database Connection Setup pane appears, edit the settings to match your database configuration and click Apply Settings. - 5.
-Click Restore Backup Now.
+If the Database Connection Setup pane appears, edit the settings to match your database configuration and click Apply Settings. - Click Restore Backup Now.

-- 6. Select the backup that you want to restore (.sql or .sql.gz) and click Choose. - 7.
+- 6. Select the backup that you want to restore (.sql or .sql.qz) and click Choose. - 7.
 When prompted to restart Tomcat, click Yes.